transccc/iot-project/README.md

 6. **Visualize Data**:
    - Adjust the settings as necessary to optimize the visualization.
    - You should now see a graph displaying temperature data over time.
-- For more detailed instructions and troubleshooting, refer to the [InfluxDB Documentation](https://docs.influxdata.com/influxdb/v2.0/get-started/) and [Node-RED Documentation](https://nodered.org/docs/).

-## Transmitting the Data / Connectivity
-### Data Transmission Details
-- **Data Frequency:** Sent every 3 seconds.
-- **Wireless Protocols:** WiFi for local transmission.
-- **Transport Protocols:** MQTT for efficient, low-overhead communication, HTTP to Pushbullet for real-time notfications.

-### Design Choices
-- **Data Transmission:** Chose MQTT for its lightweight protocol, suitable for IoT.
-Additionally, HTTP is used to send notifications to Pushbullet, ensuring timely alerts.
-- **Wireless Protocols:** WiFi provides sufficient range and speed for this application, considering the local environment.

-## Presenting the Data
 ### Dashboard
 - **Visualization:** InfluxDB dashboard showing real-time temperature, humidity and reed switch data.
 - **Data Storage:** Data saved in InfluxDB, preserved indefinitely for historical analysis.